puja-urmi/Job-Market-Analysis-PySpark/README.md

 ## Project Overview
 PS: I have structured this project into multiple notebooks, each dedicated to a specific task, starting from data engineering and arranged in a sequential manner.
 The names of the notebooks correspond to the sections mentioned below.
 This project was developed using the PySpark's Python library, in a macOS, which required installation of java environment.
 It's important to acknowledge that there might be compatibility issues in Linux and Windows environments, which could require the installation of the Hadoop framework.

-1. Data Engineering:
+# 1. Data Engineering:
 Title: Data Engineering to Preprocess Data for EDA of Job Market

-Notebook Breakdown:
+# Notebook Breakdown:
 - Installing and Importing Required Resources: All necessary resources, including PySpark, will be installed and imported to facilitate the project's subsequent stages.
 Othern than these you will need to install Java in your system to run this.
-- Loading Data: The CSV data file will be loaded to initiate data exploration and preprocessing using PySpark functionalities.
+- Loading Data: The CSV data file "job_descriptions.csv" will be loaded to initiate data exploration and preprocessing using PySpark functionalities.
 - Removing Unnecessary Features: Only the most valuable features for analysis will be retained, while less significant columns will be discarded.
 - Handling Missing Values: Various techniques will be employed to effectively address missing values, ensuring minimal impact on analysis outcomes.
 - Splitting Range Data: Ranges such as salary or experience ranges will be segregated into separate columns to facilitate analysis.